Lumba-Sumba Trail is one of the new trekking routes explored and identified by Trekking Agencies Association of Nepal (TAAN).

 Trek along the bank of Tamor river to Furumba and continue to Mitlung, Proceed Tawa village passing Siwa Bazaar and ascend to Thiwa village which houses KCAP entrance gate.
 Descend to Chiruwa

-Trek along Tamor river to Tapethok passing through ulnus forest and beautiful cardamom fields.
-After lunch proceed to Lelep, which houses the KCAP headquarters.
+Trek along Tamor river to Tapethok passing through forest and beautiful cardamom fields.
+After lunch proceeds to Lelep, which houses the KCAP headquarters.

 Day 05: Trek from Lelep to Ela Danda (2,051m) 6 to 7 hrs.